cerebral/cerebral/docs/developer_guide/paths.md

 Where *success* and *error* are our **paths**.

 ### Grabbing a repo
 Let us implement something similar.
 We are going to grab information about github repos and display it in the toast.
 We introduce a new tag called **string**.
-It just evaluates the string, inserting any props or state you have defined in it:
+It just evaluates the string, inserting any props or state you have defined in it.
+So please change your *controller.js* to also contain:

 ```js
 ...